kubernetes-sigs/gateway-api/geps/gep-713/index.md

 - A Gateway API implementer would like to define a way to specify a behavior that applies to a whole hierarchy of objects.
   - For example, an implementer might want to define a way to specify a behavior that applies to all the HTTPRoutes that are attached to a Gateway.
 - A Gateway API implementer would like to define a way to specify a behavior that applies to multiple kinds of objects with a single declaration.
   - For example, an implementer might want to define a way to specify a behavior that applies to selected HTTPRoutes and selected TCPRoutes.
-Even though the HTTPRoute object can be extended via an implementation-specific filter, the TCPRoute object cannot.
+Even though the HTTPRoute object could otherwise be extended via an implementation-specific filter, the TCPRoute object cannot.
-- A third-party provider would like to offer a way to extend the behavior of Gateways controlled by one or more Gateway API implementers.
+- A third-party provider would like to offer a way to independently extend the behavior of Gateways controlled by one or more Gateway API implementers.
-  - For example, a provider that knows how to configure Gateways controlled by one or more Gateway API implementers to send data passing thourhg those gateways to a service of the provider might want to define a way for Gateway API users to declare the intent to activate this feature in standard way across the supported implementations though without direct involvement of the implementers.
+  - For example, a provider that knows how to configure Gateways controlled by one or more Gateway API implementers to send data passing through those gateways to a service of the provider might want to define a way for Gateway API users to activate this feature in standard way across the supported implementations though without direct involvement of the implementers.

 All [risks and caveats](#tldr) considered, these are in general a few reasons for using metaresources over another (possibly more direct) way to modify the spec (“augment the behavior”) of an object: